 Armadillos are generalist feeders and use their sense of smell to track down food; mostly insects and invertebrates.
 A lesser part of the diet is comprised of small reptiles, amphibians, and mammals.
 Also, armadillos will occasionally consume reptile and bird eggs.
 Less than 10 percent of the diet is from fruit, seeds, fungi, and other plant matter.

-Since migrating to the southeastern area of United States, the armadillo been expanding its range northward for some time.
-Some have even been spotted as far north as Illinois and Nebraska!
+Since migrating to the southeastern area of United States, armadillos have been expanding their range northward for some time.
+Armadillos have even been spotted as far north as Illinois and Nebraska!
 Armadillos have not yet reached the full extent of their possible range.

 Our Service Locations in Kansas include: